Date of publication: August 2020

 There is a generous tax exemption available which allows up to £30,000 to be paid to an employee tax free as part of a severance payment on termination of their employment.
-However, new legislation has changed the tax treatment of payments in lieu of notice (PILON) which now makes PILONs fully taxable and subject to both employee and employer National Insurance Contributions (NICs) regardless of whether there is a PILON clause in the contract of employment.
+However, please note that payments in lieu of notice (PILON) are fully taxable and subject to both employee and employer National Insurance Contributions (NICs) regardless of whether there is a PILON clause in the contract of employment.

-If the PENP is equal or greater than the entire termination award, then the £30,000 exemption does not apply, and the entire amount is fully taxable.
+If the PENP is equal to or greater than the entire termination payment, then the £30,000 exemption does not apply, and the entire amount is fully taxable.

 The calculation of PENP differs depending on a number of factors.

 The basic formula is: ((BP x D) ÷ P) – T, where: